How to Change a Motorcycle Battery

 Where is My Motorcycle's Battery?

-It's probably under the seat, so you'll need to remove the seat to get to it.
-Your owner's manual can tell you exactly where it's located and how to access it.
+It's probably under the seat, so you'll need to remove it to get to the battery.
+Your motorcycle's owner's manual can tell you exactly where the battery is located and how to access it.

 Disconnecting the Battery Cables

-Get the battery cables off the battery next in this order: negative, then positive.
+Get the battery cables off starting with the negative, then the positive.
 You'll reverse that order when you put the cables back on the new battery.
-Make sure you use the right sized socket to take them off.
-Otherwise, it might strip the terminals and make the job much harder if it's the wrong size.
-You may have other accessories running to the battery as well.
-You'll reconnect them just as they're positioned on your old battery.
+Make sure you use the right sized socket to take the cables off.
+Otherwise, it might strip the terminals and make the job much harder.
+You may have other accessories running to the battery as well, which you'll reconnect the same way they're positioned on the old battery.
 Before you pull the battery out, make note of how it's positioned, so you can place your new one in correctly.

 Preparing a New Motorcycle Battery

-If you're having a battery shipped from Partzilla, you'll need to do a couple of things to get the battery ready to go in the machine.
-The video featured at the end of this article will show you how to add electrolytes to a motorcycle battery, so you'll be able to get it in shape before sliding it into the motorcycle.
+If you're having a wet cell battery shipped from Partzilla, you'll need to do a couple of things to get it ready to go in the machine.
+You'll need to add electrolytes to a wet cell battery to get it in shape before sliding it into the motorcycle.
 You can use a battery tender to charge the battery up, but a larger battery charger will get you going quicker.

 Installing a Motorcycle Battery

 Getting a new battery in your motorcycle is basically the reverse of the process you used to get the old one out.
 Once you slide the battery in, reconnect the cables.
-This time, attach the positive first — making sure to include any accessory connections — and then the negative.
+This time though, attach the positive first — making sure to include any accessory connections — and then the negative.
 If you get a little spark when connecting the negative, don't be alarmed: it's perfectly normal.
 Reattach any straps or brackets that secured the battery, and then reinstall the seat if the battery was located underneath it.